limei1221/speculative_decoding/README.md

 Speculative decoding with KV cache using Hugging Face Transformers.
 This repo demonstrates:
 - Greedy decoding
 - Greedy decoding with KV cache
-- Speculative decoding with an adaptive gamma strategy
+- Speculative decoding with KV cache
 For a better understanding of Speculative Decoding, check the blog post [Speculative Decoding](https://limei1221.github.io/Speculative-Decoding/).

 ### Quickstart